ALL-STAR GAME: 1959 WORLD SERIES: 1959

 Memorial Coliseum resembled other temporary stadiums in lacking any roof, and likewise for football stadiums, the two classes to which it belongs.
 The only other stadium which approximated the total ground area it covered was Exhibition Stadium in Toronto.
 The fence in right-center field was originally much further from home plate (440 feet), but it was moved closer in 1959 (to 375 feet) because so few home runs had been hit in that direction.
 That fence was also moved back out in 1960 (to 394 feet) and back in in 1961 (to 380 feet, as shown in the diagram).
 The Dodgers set franchise attendance records during their four years at Memorial Coliseum, one of the most successful relocations ever.

 CINEMA: Memorial Coliseum was featured in the movie The Split (1968), and "played the role" of Baltimore's Memorial Stadium in the movie 61* (2001).
 To pull off the illusion, huge curtains were hung across the stands on the southeast side.
 Brief scenes purporting to be from Fenway Park and Griffith Stadium were also shot here.
 The diamond was apparently laid out with home plate in the middle rather than near the side entrance.
+The Coliseum also appeared in the movie The Best Man (1964), which was about presidential politics.

 L.A.
 Memorial Coliseum was the home of the L.A.
 Rams football team from 1946 (when they moved from Cleveland) to 1979, and was also the home of the L.A.
 Chargers in 1961, before they moved to San Diego.
 At some point during the 1960s, the gridiron was shifted about 22 yards toward the west, and a small grandstand was built in front of the Peristyle.
 These changes put fans much closer to the action, but it also caused the seating capacity to drop by about 20,000, as the eastern seating sections were either too far from the field or else the view was blocked.
 Access to that new grandstand was via a pair of bridges that extended from the back corners to one of the entry portals.
 Also, the eastern light towers were moved toward the west, so as to provide better illumination for the playing field.
 In 1980, the Rams moved into newly-expanded Anaheim Stadium, home of the Angels.
 Two years later the Raiders moved down from Oakland to take advantage of the huge vacant facility, and Memorial Coliseum became their home field from 1982 to 1994.
 Somehow, after the Raiders moved in, the official capacity fell from 93,000 to 67,800; this may have reflected bigger seats or remote seating sections that had been closed.
 In 1993, the playing field was lowered by several feet to permit the construction of 14 extra rows of seats around the entire field, which thereby shrank considerably.
 This covered the old running tracks that were used in the 1932 and 1984 Olympic Games.
 As part of the renovations, the old bleacher benches were replaced by individual seats with backs.
 In addition, temporary bleacher section was installed in the vast vacant area on the east side.
 This left a large number of seats on the east end beyond effective viewing range, so even with all the new seats, the capacity was 92,000 virtually the same as it had been when the Rams and Dodgers played here.
 The very next year (1994), however, a large earthquake caused major damage requiring extensive repairs, and the Raiders decided to move back to Oakland Coliseum, soon to be expanded.
 For the next 21 years after the Rams moved to St. Louis and the Raiders returned to Oakland in 1995, L.A. was devoid of professional football, not counting the now-defunct XFL.